froots/froots.github.io/_posts/2011-03-25-testing-backbone-apps-with-jasmine-sinon-2.md

 });
 {% endhighlight %}

+We might expect that this would ensure that our *Todos* collection always instantiates a stubbed *Todo* model.
+However, the reference to the *Todo* model in the collection has already been set up, so we actually need to reset the *model* property of the *Todos* collection by calling:

+    this.todos.model = Todo

 Now when our *Todos* collection instantiates a new *Todo* model, it will always return the bare Backbone.js model instance we have created.

 We can now write our spec for adding new model literals: